 The Cathedral Music Trust, in partnership with the Ouseley Church Music Trust and the Choir Schools Association has launched the Cathedral Choirs' Emergency Fund to support Cathedral Music at this time of extreme financial pressure.
 The target of £1million pounds is within sight!
 If you know of friends or contacts who might not wish to support a particular church, but have a passion for the Anglican choral tradition, please ask them to help.
 Already, as a result of the Emergency Fund, and a commitment from the Church Commissioners, the funding of the Lay Vicars of all Cathedral Choirs is secure until Easter 2021, which is great news.
 For more information, please see the Cathedral Music Trust website, cathedralmusictrust.org.uk or have a word with one of us.
-Canon James Mustard & Heather Morgan,

-Members of the Board of Trustees, Cathedral Music Trust

-Thank you...to Martin Stubbings, for this lovely photograph of the Nave of the Cathedral
+Canon James Mustard & Heather Morgan, outin Ctubbings for this lovely abotegraph of the News of the Members of the Board of Trustees.
+Cathedral Music Trust Thank you...to Martin Stubbings, for this lovely photograph of the Nave of the Cathedral

-Cathedral Community Committee (CCC) Meeting 14th July 2020

-The purpose of the meeting was to review the CCC Action Plan.
+Cathedral Community Committee (CCC) Meeting 14th July 2020 The purpose of the meeting was to review the CCC Action Plan.